oasci/pitt-biosc1540-2024f/content/assessments/assignments/06/index.md

     In molecular dynamics (MD) simulations, classical mechanics approximations assume atoms are classical particles with defined positions and velocities, governed by Newton's laws of motion.
     This approach neglects quantum effects such as electron behavior, zero-point energy, and tunneling.
     Classical MD does not explicitly simulate electrons, instead using potential energy functions (force fields) to approximate their influence on atomic interactions.
-    This approximation is valid for biomolecular systems where electronic excitations are not critical, but it limits MD's ability to model processes involving bond formation/breaking or reactions requiring quantum mechanics.
+    This approximation is useful for biomolecular systems where electronic excitations are not critical, but it limits MD's ability to model processes involving bond formation/breaking or reactions requiring quantum mechanics.

 ## Q04